Head and neck tumors

 SPECIALIST.
 OTORHINOLARYNGOLOGY DEPARTMENT

-What is a head and neck tumor?
+What is a head and neck tumour?

-The average age of onset is above 50 years, although tumors of the nasopharynx and salivary glands may appear earlier.
+Although it is a tumour that predominantly affects men, there is an overall increase in women due to the increase in smoking among women.
+The average age of onset is above 50 years, although tumours of the nasopharynx and salivary glands may appear earlier.

 A PERSONALIZED MEDICINE